NSW Work Injury Claim

 What usually happens after an IME

-- The IME doctor sends the report to the party that arranged the appointment, usually the insurer or its solicitor.
+• The independent medical examination (IME) doctor sends the report to the party that arranged the appointment, usually the insurer or its solicitor.
 The worker may not receive it on the same day the insurer receives it, so the first practical step is to request a copy and record the date of the request.

 What to check before the report is relied on